-VIRGINIA FOCUS: Blogs, Food Co-ops, Energy and Agriculture, Veterans for Peace, Groups and Events
+VIRGINIA FOCUS: Blogs, Food Co-ops, Energy and Agriculture, NAACP, Groups and Events

 LeftyBlogs Virginia is the place to find out what's happening in the progressive blogosphere across Virginia.

 The Virginia Public Access Project is a non profit group that demonstrates how technology can improve public understanding of money's role in Virginia politics.
 This is one of the best resources to use to find out who takes money from whom in Virginia politics.